Using mm-Waves for Secret Key Establishment

-Our first showcase application is in the context of 5G cellular networks \cite{nitsche2014ieee}.
-The IEEE 802.11ad amendment proposes the use of directional communication to cope with the increased signal attenuation that accompanies transmission in the mmWave band.
+Our first showcase application is in the context of 60-GHz-based WiFi networks \cite{ghasempour2017ieee}.
+The IEEE 802.11ay amendment proposes the use of directional communication to cope with the increased signal attenuation that accompanies transmission in the mmWave band.

-\textbf{Directional Communication in 5G.} IEEE 802.11ad proposes the use of \textit{virtual antenna sectors} which discretizes the azimuth angle.
+\textbf{Directional Communication.} IEEE 802.11ay proposes the use of \textit{virtual antenna sectors} which discretizes the azimuth angle.
 Shown in Figure \ref{fig::AntSect}, a base station sectorizes the azimuth range into $32-64$ sectors.
 Being equipped with up to $3$ antenna arrays, each array is responsible from transmission in one-third of these sectors\footnote{Antenna arrays do not cooperatively transmit in the same sector.}.
 A mobile device is typically equipped with one antenna array and can have up to $4$ sectors.
 Each device has a set of pre-computed beamforming weights that correspond to transmission in each of the predefined sectors.
 When a base station wishes to communicate with a mobile device, both communicating parties have to agree on the best sector to use (i.e. best set of beamforming weights to employ) so that received signal strength is maximized.
 This sector training phase is referred to as \textit{the beamsweeping phase}, and it is split into to sub-phases: 1) a \textit{Sector-Level Sweep (SLS)} phase where both communicating parties agree on the best two sectors to use, and 2) a \textit{Beam Refinement Phase (BRP)} in which the predefined beamforming weights are fine-tuned to further maximize the received signal strength.
 The SLS phase is also comprised of two sub-phases: the Transmit-SLS for negotiating the best sector to use at the transmitter, and the Receive-SLS for the receiver.
-We claim that the proposed mechanism for beam training in IEEE 802.11ad creates an excellent opportunity to establish secret keys between mobile devices and 5G back-end services.
+We claim that the proposed mechanism for beam training in IEEE 802.11ay creates an excellent opportunity to establish secret keys between mobile devices and WiFi back-end services.